niles-bot/niles/docs/selfhost.md

 8. `calendar_update_interval` - the time in milliseconds between automatic updates.
 Default is 300000 (5 minutes).

 9. `minimumPermissions` is an array of permissions that the bot considers as minimum permissions to function in a channel.
 Can be useful for preventing errors due to incorrect permissions.
-By default I use `"minimumPermissions": ["SEND_MESSAGES", "MANAGE_MESSAGES", "EMBED_LINKS", "ATTACH_FILES", "READ_MESSAGE_HISTORY"]`
+By default I use `"minimumPermissions": ["VIEW_CHANNEL', "SEND_MESSAGES", "MANAGE_MESSAGES", "EMBED_LINKS", "ATTACH_FILES", "READ_MESSAGE_HISTORY"]`

 NOTE: Discord user, server and channel ID's can be found by enabling discord developer mode by going to settings>appearance>developer mode.
 You can then right click on servers, users and channels and "Copy ID".